mattcleigh/JetSSL-Lite/README.md

 ├── plots              # output plots
 ├── resources          # Preprocessors and discretisors
-├── scripts            # All executable scripts other than data setup ├── pyproject.toml
+├── scripts            # All executable scripts other than data setup ├── workflow           # Workflow examples using snakemake ├── hydra_cli          # A required directory for snakemake+hydra
+├── pyproject.toml
 ├── README.md
 ├── requirements.txt